Waves

 The Chair has oversight of the Board agenda and takes responsibility Board’s annual evaluation process.

 We have a fully functional risk management process which is led by the Audit & Risk Committee.
 We have quarterly Management Risk Reviews as well as bi-annual reviews by the Audit & Risk Committee which are then fed back to the Board for consideration.
-Our Risk Register includes strategic and operational risks, as well as the processes, guidelines, and policies for identifying, assessing monitoring, and mitigating such risks.
-Risk management is embedded into business processes and key decisions at all levels of the company.
+Our Risk Register includes strategic and operational risks, and our Risk Management Procedure sets out the processes, guidelines and policies for identifying, assessing monitoring and mitigating such risks.
+Risk management is embedded into business processes and key decisions at all levels of the Company.

-Our critical infrastructure is not only vital to our operations but also to wider economic well-being and so, we recognise that they are targets for cyber threats.
-We continue to enhance controls to protect the confidentiality, integrity, and availability of our corporate and operational systems.
+Our critical infrastructure is not only vital to our operations but also to wider economic well-being and we recognise that they are targets for cyber threats.
+We continue to enhance controls to protect the confidentiality, integrity and availability of our corporate and operational systems.
 We regularly assess our cyber risks and to complement this effort we engage third parties to perform facility and system penetration tests, compromise assessments and security maturity assessments of both our corporate and operational networks.
-We have adopted an ongoing education campaign to create security awareness and mitigate cybersecurity and data security threat.
-The Board has oversight of cybersecurity, it receives regular updates on risks and emerging trends and determines the best way to address them.
+We have adopted an ongoing education campaign to create security awareness and mitigate cybersecurity and data security threats.
+The Board has oversight of cybersecurity and it receives regular updates on risks and emerging trends and determines the best way for the Company to address them.